International Study Program

 More detailed information on the program components can be found below.

-In a series of individual units, Special Topics surveys recent developments in various research areas of engineering and environmental planning.
+In a series of individual units, Special Topics surveys recent developments in various research areas of engineering and agricultural science.
 Through this course, students gain a basic understanding of renewable energy technologies, electro-mobility and autonomous driving, innovative digital agricultural technologies and the sustainability challenges of various materials, including iron, steel and polymers.

 The course emphasizes an interdisciplinary, application-oriented approach and critical thinking.
 Lab work and site visits complement theoretical units in the classroom.